Hen Night Games and Ideas

 - Pub crawls, or bar tours can be great for larger groups, but obviously limit the age range which can join in.
 Why not include a themed scavenger hunt to keep everyone involved?

-- Hen holidays are becoming more popular in recent years and can be a great excuse for a week or two of fun with some close friends.
+- Hen holidays are becoming more popular and can be a great excuse for a week or two of fun with some close friends.
 Most brides-to-be who choose this option find that they have to hold a separate night out for the people who can’t make the holiday.

 - If you feel like taking a more sophisticated tact, why not opt for a tea party in the daytime?